Scalabrini Centre of Cape Town’s Submission on Draft Immigration Amendment Bill

 Scalabrini Centre of Cape Town’s Submissions to the South African Human Rights Commission on their Undocumented Learners Position Paper

-[kc_row _id=”866389″][kc_column width=”12/12″ video_mute=”no” _id=”821041″][kc_feature_box layout=”4″ title=”Scalabrini Centre of Cape Town’s Submissions to the South African Human Rights Commission on their Undocumented Learners Position Paper” position=”Submission” desc=”U2NhbGFicmluaSBDZW50cmUgb2YgQ2FwZSBUb3duJ3Mgc3VibWlzc2lvbnMgdG8gdGhlIFNvdXRoIEFmcmljYW4gSHVtYW4gUmlnaHRzIENvbW1pc3Npb24gb24gdGhlaXIgVW5kb2N1bWVudGVkIExlYXJuZXJzIFBvc2l0aW9uIFBhcGVyICgyMCBBcHJpbCAyMDE4KS4NCg==” show_button=”yes” button_text=”Open Full Submission” button_link=”https://scalabrini.org.za/wp-content/uploads/2019/05/Scalabrini-Centre-of-Cape-Town-submissions-South-African-Human-Rights-Commission-Undocumented-Learners-Position-Paper-20-April-2018.pdf||_blank” _id=”72256″ image=”1625″ css_custom=”{`kc-css`:{`any`:{`subtitle`:{`color|.content-position`:`#db532f`},`image`:{`width|.content-image`:`60px`}}}}”][/kc_column][/kc_row]
+[kc_row _id=”866389″][kc_column width=”12/12″ video_mute=”no” _id=”821041″][kc_feature_box layout=”4″ title=”Scalabrini Centre of Cape Town’s Submissions to the South African Human Rights Commission on their Undocumented Learners Position Paper” position=”Submission” desc=”U2NhbGFicmluaSBDZW50cmUgb2YgQ2FwZSBUb3duJ3Mgc3VibWlzc2lvbnMgdG8gdGhlIFNvdXRoIEFmcmljYW4gSHVtYW4gUmlnaHRzIENvbW1pc3Npb24gb24gdGhlaXIgVW5kb2N1bWVudGVkIExlYXJuZXJzIFBvc2l0aW9uIFBhcGVyICgyMCBBcHJpbCAyMDE4KS4NCg==” show_button=”yes” button_text=”Open Full Submission” button_link=”https://scalabrini.org.za/wp-content/uploads/2019/05/Scalabrini-Centre-of-Cape-Town-submissions-South-African-Human-Rights-Commission-Undocumented-Learners-Position-Paper-20-April-2018.pdf||_blank” _id=”72256″ image=”1625″ css_custom=”{`kc-css`:{`any`:{`subtitle`:{`color|.content-position`:`#db532f`},`image`:{`width|.content-image`:`60px`}}}}”][/kc_column][/kc_row] Save as PDF

 Citizenship Act Judgement: What it means for Michelle